Skip to main content

 Edition has a state of published or unpublished

-Links are included when an editions exists in a published state.
-Editions that are in an unpublished state with type withdrawn are linked to depending on their link_type.
-Editions that are unpublished and are not of type withdrawn are not linked.
+Links are included when the linked edition exists in a published state.
+Editions that are in an unpublished state with type withdrawn may be linked to depending on their link_type.
+Editions that are unpublished but not withdrawn are not linked.

-The link_types that define whether a withdrawn edition is linked is defined in LinkExpansion.
+The link_types that define whether a withdrawn edition is linked to are defined in LinkExpansion.

 Edition has a state of draft

-Links are presented as a JSON object where the keys of the object are the link types and for each link type there is an array of links.
+Links are presented as a JSON object where the keys of the object define the link types and for each link type there is an array of links.

 The ordering of links is determined by the order in which the links were added via patch-link-set.
-Automatic links do not have a specific ordering.
+Automatic link types (e.g. translations) do not have a specific ordering.

 Fields